I’m using Calibre for my e-books library management for many years, but until today always used its desktop version.

 The idea is to move away from storing books in Google Books and using its e-book reader on mobile and via a browser but still to be able to access my library from anywhere and to have have a book’s reading position synchronization ability, as it is in the Google Books mobile and browser readers.

-So, now I have my library itself is stored in a Nextcloud (see the Nextcloud: running in Docker Compose on Debian with Let’s Encrypt SSL post), and I’ll use the
+So, now I have my library itself is stored in a Nextcloud (see the Nextcloud: running in Docker Compose on Debian with Let’s Encrypt SSL post), and I’ll use the Moon+ Reader application on my Android devices as it can synchronize read position via WebDAV.

-Also, you can use Google Drive as a storage backend for Calibre Web, read the
+Also, you can use Google Drive as a storage backend for Calibre Web, read the docs.

 In this post we will: